-Homecoming will be observed at Ozona High School this weekend with the highlight of the activities being the Ozona-Sonora football game being played on the home field The Sonora Broncos find themselves in the unique position of having lost their first three games of the season, and will surely be hungry for the win.
+Homecoming will be observed at Ozona High School this weekend with the highlight of the activities being the Ozona-Sonora football game being played on the home field.

+themselves in the unique position of having lost their first three games of the season, and will surely be hungry for the win.
 On the other hand, the Lions have had a rather lackluster season, winning one and losing two, so they too, will be out for blood.
-Meeting the
+Meeting the Broncos on their own home

-Broncos on their own home Funeral Service In San Angelo For Ozonan's Kin
+Funeral Service In San Angelo For Ozonan's Kin

-Funeral services for Mrs. Allie Davis Scothorn, 80, sister of Mrs. Al Fields of Ozona, cheerleader.
-She will represent were held Wednesday morning the Ozona FFA Chapter at the in San Angelo with burial at 11:30 a.m. in Sherwood Ceme- Mario Pelto: Pat Sanker, daufield will no doubt give the Lions the edge.
-Either way. fans are sure to see an exciting game, as the traditional rivalry between the two schools usually sees both teams playing their best.
+Funeral services for Mrs. Allie Davis Scothorn, 80, sister of Mrs. Al Fields of Ozona, are Anne Tillman, daughter cheerleader.
+She will represent were held Wednesday morning in San Angelo with burial at field will no doubt give the Lions the edge.
+Either way, fans are sure to see an exciting game, as the traditional rivalry between the two schools usually sees both teams playing their best.

 She was born Sept.
-3, 1893 in Sherwood and was married to Stanley S. Scothorn in March, 1927.
+3, 1893 in Sherwood and was married March, 1927.
 She had been a resident of San Angelo for six the football queen will be held before the game Friday night instead of at halftime.
 Candidates for football queen will be escorted onto the field by the four co-captains and the queen's name will be announced at that time.
-Girls selected by the team as candidates for 1973 football queen are Anne Tillman, daughter of Mr. and Mrs. Frank Tillman; Jan Pelto, daughter of Mrs. obter of Mr. and Mrs. 1im Sanker; and Teresa Shaw, daughter of Mr. and Mrs. Harold
+Girls selected by the team as candidates for 1973 football queen of Mr. and Mrs. Frank Tillman; Colorado City, Texas and at-Jan Pelto, daughter of Mrs. 11:30 a.m. in Sherwood Ceme- Marjo Pelto; Pat Sanker, daughter of Mr. and Mrs. Jim Sanker; and Teresa Shaw, daughter of Mr. and Mrs. Harold

 Other survivors include a brother, Neville Davis of Ft.
-Stockton, another sister, Mrs. C. E. Pettit of San Angelo and
+Stockton, another sister, Mrs. C. E. Pettit of San Angelo and several nieces and nephews.

-Activities get underway with the annual make dance, pep rally and bonfire tonight.
+Activities get underway with the annual snake dance, pep rally and bonfire tonight.
 Participants will gather at the band hall to form the snake dance about 8:30.
 It will wind around to the football field where the pep rally and bonfire will be held at the south end of the football field.
 The annual crowning of

-The four senior co-captains are Gary Mitchell, Pete Maldonado, Oliver Payne and
+The four senior co-captains are Gary Mitchell, Pete Maldonado, Oliver Payne and Melecio Martinez.

-Melecio Martinez.
 A spectacular halftime show by the Ozona High School Band is planned for halftime